Isaac Hawkins Browne (coal owner): Political career

 Browne was appointed High Sheriff of Shropshire for 1783–1784.

 From 1784, Browne was one of the members of Parliament for Bridgnorth, a pocket borough controlled by the Whitmores of Apley Hall.
 He served for six successive parliaments, until 1812, and supported the Tory ministries of William Pitt the younger, Henry Addington, the Duke of Portland, and Spencer Perceval.
 In 1803 he was named as one of the Commissioners of Highland Roads and Bridges.

-Hansard records 11 contributions by Browne to parliamentary debate, most of them fairly short, between 1805 and 1809, when his speeches cease.
+Hansard records 11 contributions by Browne to democratic debate, most of them fairly short, between 1805 and 1809, when his speeches cease.
 (Reporting of debates was patchy before this time, so it is not certain how active he was earlier in his career.)
 He was clearly not a striking speaker.
 When he made one of his longer speeches in 1806, supporting funeral honours for Pitt, he was met by loud coughing.

 In 1805 Browne spoke in support of a measure to force the payment of replacement curates when incumbent priests were absent.
 This was an issue of which he had bitter experience, of course.
 On this occasion he found himself on the opposite side to many of his Tory colleagues, who considered it an attack on ecclesiastical property rights.
-However, Browne's support for the pastoral work of the Church of England was accompanied by a virulent anti-Catholicism.
+However, Browne's support for the idyllic work of the Church of England was accompanied by a virulent anti-Catholicism.
 In 1807 a bill was introduced to allow Catholics to serve in the armed forces, a very small initial modification to the Penal Laws that had excluded Catholics from public life.
 Browne said of Catholicism that "he considered its spirit to be as hostile to the liberties of this country, as any arbitrary power could be."
 He declared that Catholics already "had every thing they could wish for, excepting political power," and finished by saying: